Doug Donaldson: 40th Parliament

 Entering the May 2013 general election, Donaldson was acclaimed as the NDP candidate in December 2012 with his primary opponent Sharon Hartwell, the former mayor of Telkwa, being announced as the BC Liberal candidate in April.
 Also in the election, Donaldson faced Roger Benham of the BC Green Party again, as well as the former leader of the Christian Heritage Party Rod Taylor, BC Conservative Jonathan Dieleman, and independent candidate Jesse O'Leary.
 The polls projected Donaldson and the NDP to win the election.
 While Donaldson did win re-election, the NDP again formed the Official Opposition to the BC Liberals who won an expanded majority.
 As the 40th Parliament began, Donaldson was reassigned to be the critic for aboriginal relations and reconciliation.
-In July 2014, new party leader John Horgan re-assigned Donaldson to be the critic for children and family development issues but upon the July 2016 announcement of Norm Macdonald not seeking re-election, Donaldson was again re-assigned to Macdonald position as critic for Energy and Mines.
+In July 2014, new party leader John Horgan reassigned Donaldson to be the critic for children and family development issues but upon the July 2016 announcement of Norm Macdonald not seeking re-election, Donaldson was again reassigned to Macdonald position as critic for Energy and Mines.
 Donaldson sponsored one private member bill, the British Columbia Oil and Gas Activities Amendment Act, 2014 which proposed to prohibit the conversion of natural gas pipelines to transmit oil or diluted bitumen.
 While the bill did not advance beyond first reading, its proposal was implemented by the Minister of Natural Gas Development as a regulation.